samsquire/ideas4/README.md

 Where things are and what to do with them being there

-# 571. Variable value tracing
+# 571. Value calculus, Variable value tracing

-See how a value gets around a system
+See how a value gets around a system.
+Value types movement

 # 572. Nested REPL, see state changes

 When I write assembly

+# 573. Uniform access protocol

+Imagine I could write a structure that was network ready

+# 574. Behaviour database

+Sto

 # Hierarchy blend